cmancone/clearskies/docs/9_dependency_injection.md

 ## Configuring Dependencies

 In addition to confguring the dependency injection container, clearskies also supports configuring the dependencies themselves.
 This is frequently used to add flexibility to core classes.
 For instance, a class used to integrate with a third party service may accept some simple configuration parameters to control whether it pulls an API key out of the environment or a secret manager.
-You declare a dependency with it configuration by creating an instance of the [BindingConfig class](../src/clearskies/binding_config.py).
-You can then [bind](#2-directly-binding-values) the configured dependency to an application or context.
-When clearskies builds an instance of the class, it will look for and call a `configure` method on the instance and pass in the configuration.
+You configure a dependency by creating an instance of the [BindingConfig class](../src/clearskies/binding_config.py), which carries information about the dependency and its configuration.
+You can then [bind](#2-directly-binding-values) the BindingConfig object to an application or context.
+The actual configuration happens via a `configure` method which clearskies expects the dependency to have.
+When clearskies builds an instance of the class, it will call this method and pass in the configuration.

 Here is an example of such a configurable class:

 ```
 class ApiService:
-    def __init__(self, environment, secrets):
+    def __init__(self, requets, environment, secrets):
+        self.requests = requests
         self.secrets = secrets
         self.environment = environment